-General Reporting Requirements [326 IAC 2-7-5(3)(C)] [326 IAC 2-1.1-11] C.17
+C.17 General Reporting Requirements [326 IAC 2-7-5(3)(C)] [326 IAC 2-1.1-11] [326 IAC 2-2][326 IAC 2-3]

-- The Permittee shall submit the attached Quarterly Deviation and Compliance Monitoring Report or its equivalent.
+- (a) The Permittee shall submit the attached Quarterly Deviation and Compliance Monitoring Report or its equivalent.
+Proper notice submittal under Section B -Emergency Provisions satisfies the reporting requirements of this paragraph.
 Any deviation from permit requirements, the date(s) of each deviation, the cause of the deviation, and the response steps taken must be reported except that a deviation required to be reported pursuant to an applicable requirement that exists independent of this permit, shall be reported according to the schedule stated in the applicable requirement and does not need to be included in this report.
 This report shall be submitted not later than thirty (30) days after the end of the reporting period.
-The Quarterly Deviation and Compliance Monitoring Report shall include a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(34).
+The Quarterly Deviation and Compliance Monitoring Report shall include a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).
 A deviation is an exceedance of a permit limitation or a failure to comply with a requirement of the permit. - (b) The address for report submittal is: